Executive Summary and Forward

 - Sharing this report with CEOs through many sources, including the CEO Forum reaching 10,000 CEOs, with the Business Roundtable and other business trade associations.

-- Calling on current CEOs and Boards to be intentional in building a diverse pipeline and for the talented women as CEOs.
+- Calling on current CEOs and Boards to be intentional in building a diverse pipeline for talented women as CEOs.